Peter3Khalil/tailwind-nextjs-dashboard/README.md

 Open [http://localhost:4000](http://localhost:4000) with your browser to see the result.

-You can change `Port` by modifying script on package.json file to be:
+You can change `Port` by modifying the script on the package.json file to be:
 ```json
 "script":{
     "dev":"next dev -p PORT_NUMBER"